-This table contains breakdown figures in relation to Outcomes of Initial Child Protection Conferences Total Number of Initial CPCs No. of children No. of unborn No. of families Number of children placed on CPR incl. unborn and transferred No. of children with Child in Need of Care and Support Plan if not registered 10 19 2 10 16 5
+This table contains breakdown figures in relation to Outcomes of Initial Child Protection Conferences Total Number of Initial CPCs Total Number of InitialNo. of children unbornNo. of familiesNumber of children placed on CPR incl. unborn and transferredNo. of children with Child in Need of Care and Support Plan if not registered 10 19 2 10 16 5